 Failing to Maintain Annual Returns or Annual Resolutions

 Should a CBCA company fail to file its annual returns it will be dissolved.
 Dissolution will prevent the corporation form having the legal capacity to conduct business.
 While the law allows Corporations Canada to dissolve a corporation after one year of non-filing, it is their policy to only dissolve a corporation when it has not filed its annual return for two years.

-Failing to maintain corporate records is an offence.
-Pursuant to Section 20(6) of the CBCA and Section 258(1) of the OBCA, anyone who fails to maintain corporate records is guilty of an offence and liable on summary conviction to a fine not exceeding five thousand dollars.
+Failing to maintain corporate records is an offense.
+Pursuant to Section 20(6) of the CBCA and Section 258(1) of the OBCA, anyone who fails to maintain corporate records is guilty of an offense and liable on summary conviction to a fine not exceeding five thousand dollars.
 More importantly, maintaining proper corporate records will help ensure a corporate veil is not pierced.
 Limitations of personal liability is commonly considered one of the key benefits of incorporation.
 Failing to maintain corporate resolutions is a factor courts will consider when determining whether to not to pierce a corporate veil.
 The specifics of the records that must be kept for a corporation can be found in Section 139 to 147 of the OBCA and Sections Section 19 to 21 of the CBCA.

 In summary, Corporations must complete annual resolutions, either at a meeting or by unanimously signing a written resolution.
-Failing to complete such resolutions could have sever repercussions.
+Failing to complete such resolutions could have severe repercussions.
 Pawlina Law can help ensure your corporate records are up to date.
 Furthermore, we have significant expertise in finding and fixing corporate deficiencies.